 However, this technology need not be commonplace.
-The best thing about memory recording and reconstruction is not its applications for all of us.
+The best thing about research into memory recording and reconstruction is not its applications for all of us.
 If it becomes real, advancements like this can be game-changing for those affected by Alzheimer’s, dementia, or brain trauma.

 If there is a possibility that those afflicted with memory loss can relive or retain their memories, then that possibility is worth making a reality.

 Balancing the ethical and social implications with the advantages of an accessible perfect memory solution is tricky, to say the least.
 As for its feasibility, it’s unlikely that sci-fi-esque memory recording capabilities will become real in the near future.

 Stories like Black Mirror, while showing us the dark side of things, also risk creating a fear of technology that could erect barriers of paranoia to advancement.
 We should take the lessons from the stories we know to heart, and tread carefully, but also not let a fear of technology and its potential prevent us from changing the world!